OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/02-Testing_for_Default_Credentials.md

 ## Test Objectives

-- Enumerate the applications for default credentials and validate if they still exist.
+- Determine if the application still uses known default credentials.
-- Review and assess new user accounts and if they are created with any defaults or identifiable patterns.
+- Determine if new user accounts have been created with known default credentials.

 ## How to Test